sbslee/notes/Statistics.md

 ## ROC curve and PR curve <a name="ROC-curve-and-PR-curve"></a>

 The receiver operating characteristic (ROC) curve is created by plotting the true positive rate (TPR) against the false positive rate (FPR) at various threshold settings.
 The precision-recall (PR) curve shows the tradeoff between precision (PPV) and recall (which is equivalent to TPR) for different threshold.
 Therefore, both ROC curves and PR curves share the TPR term.
-According to this SE [post](https://stats.stackexchange.com/questions/7207/roc-vs-precision-and-recall-curves), the key difference between the two is that:
+According to this Cross Validated [post](https://stats.stackexchange.com/questions/7207/roc-vs-precision-and-recall-curves), the key difference between the two is that:

 > ROC curves will be the same no matter what the baseline probability is, but PR curves may be more useful in practice for needle-in-haystack type problems or problems where the "positive" class is more interesting than the negative class.